amdeguzm/Survey-Boat/README.txt

 Tasks:

+-redo the wiring from the receiver to the servos -conduct static tests on boat to see if csv files are printed on SD card -check if the heading angle is affected by the motor -try to get an interrupt to work for throttle/rudder

--Fix header and cpp files to parse transducer and GPS data  (completed) -collect data from IMU                                      (completed) -parse IMU data                                             (completed) -collect throttle and rudder servo data                     (completed) -check if the heading angle is affected by the motor -tape/velcro arduino to the boat for testing
+-Fix header and cpp files to parse transducer and GPS data  (completed) -collect data from IMU                                      (completed) -parse IMU data                                             (completed) -collect throttle and rudder servo data                     (completed) -tape/velcro arduino to the boat for testing                (completed)
--try to get an interrupt to work for throttle/rudder

   Notes:

+  4/2
+  -Updated code to get arduino to read PWM signal from the receiver and write the value to the servos -reorganized code into sections

   3/8
   Test Plan